rickhowe/diffchar.vim/README.md

 For example, in diff mode:
 ![example1](example1.png)

-this plugin will exactly show the changed and added units:
+This plugin will exactly show the changed and added units:
 ![example2](example2.png)

 This plugin will synchronously show/reset the highlights of the exact